zendesk/sunshine-conversations-conversation-extension-examples/hotel-booking/README.md

 3. expose the port you're running this service on to the web (e.g. using a service like ngrok.io)
 4. create a .env file with the credentials necessary to run this service using the .env.example as a guide
 5. run `npm start` to run the server
-6. configure a webhook for All basic triggers at 'https://app.smooch.io/apps/APP_ID/webhooks' to point towards the ngrok/other link exposing the port being used at the route '/api/webhooks'
+6. configure a V2 webhook for _Conversation message_ events at `https://app.smooch.io/apps/APP_ID/webhooks` to point towards the ngrok/other link exposing the port being used at the route `/api/webhooks`

 ## Try it out!